hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/configure-api.md

     app-helloapi-acct01-ap-southeast-2-template.json
     ```

-    - generation-contract.json - tells hamlet what other files need to be generated
+    - generation-contract.json - tells hamlet the files need to be generated for the deployment
     - lastchange.json - collects the changeset that hamlet generates for each CloudFormation update.
 This shows the updates that have been completed.
     - pregeneration.sh - is a script run before the standard outputs are generated by the engine.
 For this deployment it is used to pull down the container image.
     - stack.json - captures the cloudformation stack outputs so that hamlet can reference them